A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this movie about what it really means to be a hero is a shade darker than many other Disney blockbusters.
-There's a lot of gore and intense, scary stuff for a G-rated movie, including gruesome monsters and end-of-the-world images (floods, fires, ice storms, mass destruction) that might overshadow the more lightheated musical components.
+Parents need to know that Hercules about what it really means to be a hero is a shade darker than many other Disney blockbusters.
+There's a lot of gore and intense, scary stuff for a G-rated movie, including gruesome monsters and end-of-the-world images (floods, fires, ice storms, mass destruction) that might overshadow the more lighthearted musical components.
 Some kids may also be confused or even upset about the underworld and what happens when people die.

 What's the story?

 According to Disney, HERCULES was the adored son of gods Zeus and Hera, stolen by Hades, ruler of the underworld, and made mortal.
 He must become a true hero to become a god again so he can live with his parents on Mount Olympus.
 To do this, Hercules (voiced by Tate Donovan) seeks out a grouchy satyr (Danny DeVito), who trains him in fighting techniques and strategy.
 When he saves some children (so he thinks) and defeats the hydra (its many heads masterfully provided by computer animation), he becomes an instant celebrity, with action figures and "Air Hercules" sandals.
 He goes on to his other labors but finds that it's not enough to be a real hero -- that comes from the heart, not the muscles.
 Meanwhile, Meg (Susan Egan), who sold her soul to Hades to save the life of her boyfriend, must now try to find Hercules' weakness so that Hades can take over Olympus.